 - NATA (ISO 17025) accredited test reports ensure report acceptance in the case of dispute with the ACMA.

-EMC Technologies can perform all testing /assessment to applicable ACMA RCM wireless standards, and RCM/C-tick/A-tick EMC test standards, prepare your ACMA DoC, complete the ACMA RCM approval or wireless certification of your product and act as your Local Representative in Australia for RCM Wireless approval purposes.
+EMC Technologies can perform all testing /assessment to applicable ACMA RCM wireless standards, prepare your ACMA DoC, complete the ACMA RCM approval or wireless certification of your product and act as your Local Representative in Australia for RCM Wireless approval purposes.

 For more information on the RCM scheme please click here